 Seat yourself at your assigned table.
 There will be 8-10 chairs at the table, and additional seats may be moved to your table/area.

 Technology is generally not used during roundtable discussions as there are no projectors or electrical outlets accessible.
 Handouts, bibliographies, and references are welcomed.

 Apple Product Users!
 If you use an Apple product or Tablet for your presentation, please remember to bring an adapter/Mini DisplayPort.

 Important Note!
 You must bring your own laptop/tablet (and an adapter if you do not have HDMI or VGA ports).

 Concurrent Session Evaluations

-Individual session evaluations will be placed in each room with an envelope labeled with the title of your session and the lead presenter's name.
-Please save a few moments at the end of your presentation to distribute and allow participants to complete the evaluation form.
+Individual session evaluations will be placed in each room.
+Forms will be in an envelope labeled with the title of your session and the lead presenter's name.
+Please save a few moments at the end of your presentation to distribute forms and allow participants to complete the evaluation form.
 Leave the envelope containing completed evaluations in the presentation room; a conference staff member will collect session evaluations after each concurrent session.
 Your session evaluations will be scanned and emailed directly to you.